mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/basic/index.md

 title: Basic
 navigationTitle: Basic
 menuWeight: 5
-excerpt: Creating a DC/OS cluster for AWS using DC/OS templates
+excerpt: Choose the basic installation method, if you want to create a DC/OS cluster using DC/OS templates
 ---

 You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.